 - Supports efforts in organizing furniture, materials, and props storage space.

 - Opportunity to work alongside various professional sound and light designers throughout the season.

-- Lead production strikes and load ins, light hang and focus, and fulfill other technical demands.
+- Co-lead production strikes and load-ins, light hang and focus, and other technical demands.

 - Reports to the Technical Director & Production Manager

 - Marketing – Participate in planning and oversee at least one piece of the marketing mix